William Hampton Parlby

 General William Hampton Parlby was a senior British Army officer, who served in British cavalry regiments in India and the Crimean War.

 Family background

-William Parlby was born in India in what was known as the Bengal Presidency in 1801; his parents were Colonel James Templer Parlby, an engineer in the East India Company (but originally from Plymouth) and Lousia Munt (she was originally from London).
+William Parlby was born in India in what was known as the Bengal Presidency in 1801; his parents were Colonel James Templer Parlby, an engineer in the East India Company originally from Plymouth, and Louisa Munt from London).
 He was one of five siblings, four of which survived childhood.
 His grandfather was Thomas Parlby a master mason and architect from Plymouth.

 William's mother Louisa was a collector of locally commissioned pictures of scenes of colonial and local life around their residence in India, i.e. the cantonment at Maidapur (near the administrative centre of Berhampore, West Bengal).

 William Parlby died a bachelor in Hubberston, near Milford Haven, Pembrokeshire on 26 October 1881, none of his relatives were named in the will and probate record.